|Home | About | Undergraduate | Graduate | Prospective | Current | Athletics | Alumni | Faculty/Staff|

 How do I respond to the survey?

-If you are part of the survey pool, you will receive an email from ModernThink around March 18 with instructions for completing and submitting your responses to the survey.
+If you are part of the survey pool, you will receive an email from ModernThink around March 14 or 15 with instructions for completing and submitting your responses to the survey.

 The survey consists of sixty statement questions, fifteen questions about benefits satisfaction, two open-ended questions, and fifteen demographics questions, and should take roughly 20-25 minutes to complete.
 As the survey is handled entirely online, you will need a computer with Internet access and a web browser such as Internet Explorer, Firefox, Safari, or Chrome to respond.